Part 2: Calibration & Imaging of J1849+3024

 coloraxis='xxx')

-As with the delay calibration, many of these should stay the same but here are some more hints for the new parameters of parameters that should be changed from the delay calibration introduced here.
-Note that we set the yaxis plotrange to be -180 to 180 degrees so we can see the scale of the phase corrections.
+Many parameters should remain consistent with the delay calibration, but here are some additional pointers for the parameters that require adjustment.
+Note that we set the y-axis plot range from -180 to 180 degrees to visualise the scale of the phase corrections.

-• gaintype - again, check the help docs to find the right code for gain / phase calibration (not delays!)
+• gaintype - once more, review the help documentation to locate the appropriate code for gain / phase calibration.

-• calmode - use the help docs to find the code to do phase only calibration!
+• calmode - refer to the help documents to find the code for phase-only calibration.

-• minblperant - we want to make closure quantities so that baseline-based errors are not corrected for (the visibilities will be too constrained by the model!).
-Therefore for phases we need 3 baselines per antenna and 4 for amplitudes.
+• minblperant - We want to determine closure quantities to ensure baseline-based errors are not corrected (the visibilities will be overly constrained by the model).
+Therefore, for phases, we need three baselines per antenna and four for amplitudes.

-You can see that for most baselines the corrections are small, however, for the Shenshen telescope, these corrections are quite large.
-To see if these corrections improve our data, then we need to apply them to these data.
+You can see that for most baselines the corrections are small; however, for the Shenshen telescope, these corrections are quite significant.
+To determine if these corrections improve our data, we need to apply them to the data.

 ← back to top